Inference From Random Restarts: Inference

 So far, we have focused on the sizes of basins of attraction.
-Bridging the gap between basin sizes and number of RTS is easy if all RTS are $\mu$-observable.
-Then having a unique RTS is equivalent to it having basin size of one.
+Definition~\ref{def:RTO} gives the relevant visibility notion: an RTO is $\mu$-observable exactly when its basin has positive restart mass.
+If all RTO are $\mu$-observable, then having a unique RTO is equivalent to the observed RTO having basin size one.

 In practice, however, this assumption may be too strong.
 For example, we may want to know whether the local minima of a Morse function $f$ found by GD are global.
 The Morse condition rules out flatness, hence all local minima have basins of positive size.
-The problem is that saddle points are also RTS but they have basins of size zero.
+The problem is that saddle points are also RTO but they have basins of size zero.

 To overcome this, we reformulate our question about uniqueness.
-Instead of asking whether there is a unique RTS, we ask whether there is a unique $\mu$-observable RTS.
-In the GD example, this corresponds to asking whether there is a unique local minimum rather than whether there is a unique RTS.
+Instead of asking whether there is a unique RTO, we ask whether there is a unique $\mu$-observable RTO.
+In the GD example, this corresponds to asking whether there is a unique local minimum rather than whether there is a unique RTO.